cuba-platform/saml-addon/Readme.md

 9. Fill the `Provider metadata URL` provided by this IDP.
 Example: `http://idp.ssocircle.com/idp-meta.xml` Then click `Refresh` button.
 If the URL is correct and IDP works fine - you will see some XML content below.
 10. Click `Active` checkbox.
 After that the IDP will be shown on the login screen

+##Tenant login

+By default, the example shows the lookup field with list of IDP providers.
+To simplify login, you can use a specific tenant URL.
+When a user uses such URL, the system automatically redirects you to the specific IDP.
+Example: `http://localhost:8080/app/ssocircle/`.
+Here `ssocircle` is the SAMLConnection.code.

 ## Absent users registration